Superhero Duo

 George Huntley

 George Huntley is a founding member of the Diabetes Leadership Council (501c3) and currently serves as CEO of both the DLC and its affiliate, the Diabetes Patient Advocacy Coalition (501c4).
 He has been living with type 1 diabetes since 1983 and has three other family members also living with T1D.
 A passionate advocate for people with diabetes, George is a past National Chair of the Board of the American Diabetes Association and currently serves as Treasurer of Children with Diabetes.
-A former CPA, George spent his business career as CFO of Theoris Group, Inc., United Pentek, Inc. and MicroProse Games, Inc. In his corporate roles, he was the plan administrator of self-insured, employer-based health plans for more than 25 years.
-He learned firsthand the impact of chronic disease management on his company’s bottom line and the importance of strategic health plan design decisions to manage cost, reduce overall risk and improve health outcomes.
-George is also a highly rated and frequent speaker on the topic of health plan design and drug pricing.
+A former CPA, George spent his business career as CFO of Theoris Group where he served as the plan administrator of self-insured, employer-based health plan for over 25 years.

 Manuel Iris

-Manuel Iris is a teacher, poet, and public speaker.
+Manuel Iris, MA, PhD, is a teacher, poet, and public speaker.
 Manuel has successfully taught literature, culture, and language classes in Mexico and the United States at the high school, undergraduate, and graduate levels.
 He is a Poet Laureate Emeritus of the City of Cincinnati, and was recently named Writer-in-residence of the Cincinnati and Hamilton County Public Library, and of Thomas More University.
 He has given readings, lectures, and workshops about poetry, translation, diversity and Hispanic Culture in Mexico, the US, and Europe.
 He was the coach of a two-time champion poetry slam team in Cincinnati (2017 and 2018).

 Laura Jacobsen, MD, is physician scientist and pediatric endocrinologist at the University of Florida.
 Dr. Jacobsen's research focuses on understanding the role of the immune system in type 1 diabetes (T1D) and improving clinical care and health outcomes for people with T1D.
 She has an interest in mechanisms of action of immunotherapies as well as biomarkers of efficacy and identification of clinical responders.
 Dr. Jacobsen is proud to serve as an investigator with TrialNet, the TEDDY study, the Network for Pancreatic Organ donors with Diabetes, and the T1DX-QI Collaborative.
 She also serves as the associate fellowship program director for the UF pediatric endocrinology fellowship program and values the opportunity to train future generations.